facebook

 Subject Code Subject Credit Units

-This subject builds on the skills acquired in the "Camera and lighting" subject.
-It covers advanced lighting theory and techniques, camera placement, camera angles, camera movement and lens choice, as the basis towards telling a good story.
+This subject focuses on advanced lighting theory and techniques, camera placement, camera angles, camera movement and lens choice, as the basis for the design and execution of video production.

 Subject Code Subject Credit Units